AkkaFranKebne/photo_location/README.md

 ad 1.
 issues:
-- safari: no coords for photos taken in Safari directly: "Illegal IFD size"
+- safari: no coords for photos taken in Safari directly: "Illegal IFD size" known issue  https://bugs.php.net/bug.php?id=50660

+ to do:
-- to test on win (which browser?) and android chrome
+ to test on win  edge and android chrome

 ad 2.
-SQL vs JSON - to do: try JSON server
+- add php image saving to json

 ad 3.
 issues:
-- some images rotated;
+- images rotated on computer (but not in mobile) - $exif["IFD0"]["Orientation"]

 ad 4.